Exploring Zion National Park

 Shuttle Stop 7 (Weeping Rock)

-If you are interested in exploring this part of the park, first check the park website to see if it is open.
+If you are interested in exploring Weeping Rock, first check the park website to see if it is open.
 This seems to be an active part of the park in terms of rockslides.
-Weeping Rock has been closed several times over the past few years.
+Weeping Rock has been closed several times over the past few years, as a result.
 Hidden Canyon is still closed (as of 2025) due to a large rockslide several years ago.

 12 - Weeping Rock